 Interest Rate Risk.
-In June 2007, we amended the Credit Agreement to eliminate the requirement to maintain interest rate hedging contracts with respect to our Tranche A and Tranche B term loans.
-Subsequently, we paid the Tranche A term loan in full and terminated the interest rate swap associated with the Tranche A term loan.
-We also made a payment of \$90.0 million on the outstanding balance of the Tranche B term loan.
-In connection with the payment on the Tranche B term loan, we de-designated as a cash flow hedge 30% (\$45.0 million) of the notional amount of the interest rate swap associated with the Tranche B term loan.
+In June 2007, we amended the Credit Agreement to eliminate the requirement to maintain interest rate hedging contracts with respect to our Tranche A and Tranche B term loan facilities.
+Subsequently, we paid the Tranche A term loan facility in full and terminated the interest rate swap associated with the Tranche A term loan facility.
+We also made a payment of \$90.0 million on the outstanding balance of the Tranche B term loan facility.
+In connection with the payment on the Tranche B term loan facility, we de-designated as a cash flow hedge 30% of the notional amount of the interest rate swap associated with the Tranche B term loan facility.
 For additional details about our interest rate swaps, refer to Item 1.
 Financial Statements - Note 5 - Derivative Financial Instruments.